eowfenth/lore/Wolfcry.md

 Farewell Line:
 >`Humpf.`

-Greetings Line when _' New Lands, New Friends Quest - Mission 7'_ is completed:
+Farewell Line when _' New Lands, New Friends Quest - Mission 7'_ is completed:
 >`Farewell.`